llstarscreamll/Crud/readme.md

 composer global require "codeception/verify=*"
 ```

 If your development environment is Homestead, then these requirements are done.
-But if not you should:
+But if not, you should:

 ```bash
 sudo ln -s ~/vagrant/.composer/vendor/bin/codecept /usr/local/bin/codecept